 In India, there are two categories of passports: ECR(Emigration Check Required) and Non-ECR (formerly called ECNR- Emigration Check Not Required).
 Depending on the individual’s status like their education, age, marital status, etc. their passports would be categorized as ECR or Non-ECR category.
 This is indicated by a notation/text/stamp in the passport.
 Let’s look at each of them in detail in the next sections.

-What does ECR in Indian Passport mean ?
+What does ECR in an Indian Passport mean?
+Who gets it?

-What is Non-ECR or ECNR in Indian Passport?
+What is Non-ECR or ECNR in an Indian Passport?

-Non-ECR, formerly known as ECNR, means Emigration Check Not Required.
-In general, if you have passed 10th class/grade (Matriculation or Higher Educational Pass Certificate) or have higher degree then your passport falls under Non-ECR Category.
-But, there are other exceptions as well, when you fall under Non-ECR category as listed below.
+Non-ECR, formerly known as ECNR, means Emigration Check is Not Required(ECNR).
+In general, if you have passed the 10th class/grade (Matriculation or Higher Educational Pass Certificate) or have a higher degree then your passport falls under Non-ECR Category.

 - Official and Diplomatic passport holders